Does Dehydration Make You Fat? Find Out about Weight Gain and Dehydration

 Staying hydrated is essential.
 Everything is interconnected, and again, dehydration can make a person fat.

-However, excessive calories and fats can also affect health, causing dehydration, high blood pressure, and kidney problems.
+However, excessive calories and fat can also affect health, leading to dehydration, high blood pressure, and kidney problems.

 So, here is an important lesson to keep in mind.
 Always stay hydrated to stay healthy and keep your body functioning correctly!